khromiumos/chromiumos-chromite/infra/project-config/README.md

-This directory contains chromite project-wide configurations for chrome-infra services.
+This branch contains chromite project-wide configurations for chrome-infra services.